1-800-935-2620 Speak to a Tour Expert

 Mljet Island National Park / Korcula Island

-Today, head on a day trip to the stunning Mljet Island.
-Mljet is Croatia’s greenest island, with a large section of the north western shores part of a national park.
-The island is well known for its two salt lakes – Veliko Jezero and Malo Jezero (big lake and small lake) – that are located at the north end of the island.
-With some of the clearest waters in the world, any of the Adriatic islands shimmer in the sunlight, but Mljet is extra special.
-Start Mljet's exploration with a short hike into the island's interior, followed by a ferry ride to St Mary's Benedictine Monastery, located on an island in one of the lakes.
-Spend the day discovering its tiny towns dotted around the island, the weaving and winding coastline full of nature walks and scenic lookouts and, of course, the sandy beaches, tranquil inlets and turquoise blue shores calling out to be explored.
+Take a daytrip to Mljet Island – Croatia’s greenest island with a huge coastal national park.
+The island is well known for its two salt lakes – Veliko Jezero and Malo Jezero (big lake and small lake) – located at the north end of the island.
+Start with a short hike to the island's interior, followed by a ferry ride to St Mary's Benedictine Monastery, on an island in one of the lakes.
+Spend the day discovering its tiny towns, weaving and winding coastline, scenic lookouts and sandy beaches.
 Mljet is a little further away and less visited than the tourist hotspots of Brac and Hvar, so you’ll be able to stray away from the crowds and have this peaceful paradise to yourself.
-Head back to Korcula in the afternoon for a relaxing evening, hopefully full of delicious food and some great local wine.
+Head back to Korcula in the afternoon for a relaxing evening full of delicious food and some great local wine.

 19. Day 19